taddison/personal-site/content/blog/2022/07/migrating-my-digital-garden-from-wikilens-to-foam-and-taking-it-private/index.md

 ### Differences

-One of the only differences I've noticed is that [WikiLens] used the page title for links (as defined by the H1 in the document), whereas [Foam] uses the page name (based on the filename).
+One of the only differences I've noticed is that [WikiLens] uses the page title for links (as defined by the H1 in the document), whereas [Foam] uses the page name (based on the filename).
 As an example, links to daily pages required updates for their links:

 ```diff
 - Last time I worked on this (see [[August 18, 2020]])...